stephbuon/hansard-speakers/README.md

 3) Several MPs shared the same name.
 Three different Parliamentarians, for example, were named Sir Robert Peel.
 In cases like this, metadata was collected to help make distinctions betweent the different speakers.
 Metadata may include the start and end dates of the diferent Sir Robert Peels.
 Another example might be that some speakers share elements of their name.
 Mr Gladstone or Mr. W. Gladstone might refer to William Ewart Gladstone or Willaim Henry Gladstone.

-4) Many names have OCR errors.

-greater detail below.

-5) spelling inconsistencies (campbell-bannerman)
+4) Many MP names have OCR errors.
+The original debates were hand-recorded with inkwell pens (check). (present challenges for digitization).
+Many early debates were digitized and tagged using technology from the 1980s. (while important milestone, enter).

+5) Many MP names have inconsistent spelling.
+Sir Henry Campbell-Bannerman, for example, might be transcribed as "Campbell Bannerman," or "Campbell - Bannerman."

-To address the above issues, we have developed (enter).
+To address the above issues, we have developed a speaker disambiguation pipeline (enter).

 ### About the Hansard Speaker Disambiguation Pipeline